AlexRiveraU/reading-notes/README.md

 # READING NOTES

-My name is Alejandro Rivera.
-I'm a Software Development student at [Code Fellows](https://www.codefellows.org/).
+My name is Alex Rivera.
+I'm a Software Developer with over 10 years of experience in medical interpreting.
+In March of 2023 I graduated from [Code Fellows](https://www.codefellows.org/) in Advanced Software Development in Python.
 This is part of my learning journey.

 ---